dinoslice/GroveOS/CONTRIBUTING.md

 Open a new PR requesting to merge your branch into main.
 Fill out the PR template to the best of your ability, describing what you changed and why.

+Make sure to link at least one issue to your PR that your PR will resolve.

 ## Wait for a Review

 After your PR is opened, wait for a maintainer to review your changes.
 We may request changes to your work, so be